fortinet-fortisoar/solution-pack-typosquat-alert-investigation/docs/usage.md

 This comprehensive solution helps with effortless investigation, orchestration, and alert generation for brand impersonation scenarios like Typo Squatted domains discovered by FortiRecon Brand Protection.

-With our solution, you can proactively detect and address impersonation attempts.
-Seamlessly integrated with FortiRecon, our solution create real-time alerts when typo squatted domains related to your brand are found and investigate that alert.
+With this solution pack, you can proactively detect and address impersonation attempts.
+Seamlessly integrated with FortiRecon Brand Protection, our solution creates real-time alerts and investigates it when typo squatted domains related to your brand are found.

-- The response playbook **Investigate High Risk Typo Squatting Domain** Response becomes available for execution after selecting the alert record of type Typo Squat.
+- The response playbook **Investigate High Risk Typo Squatting Domain Response** becomes available for execution after selecting the alert record of type **Typo Squat**.
 The playbook's flow is as follows:

 1. Identify the potentially squatting domain (Typo Squat domain) and the monitored domain (Brand domain)
 2. Perform a Whois lookup on both the monitored and potentially squatting domain using WhoisFreaks and WhoisXMLAPI integrations.